Cybersecurity Checklist

 Phishing Attacks:

-Emails or messages that appear legitimate but are designed to trick individuals into providing sensitive information or clicking on malicious links.
+Emails or messages that look real but are meant to trick people into giving sensitive information or clicking dangerous links.

 Ransomware:

 Malware that encrypts files or systems, demanding a ransom for their release.
-Small businesses are often targeted because they may be more likely to pay the ransom.
+Hackers often target small businesses because they’re more likely to pay the ransom.

 Malware: